evinism/buttery/readme.md

-# Sur: Simple, unadorned cross-language DSL for defining RPCs
+# Sur: Minimalistic cross-language DSL for defining RPCs

-### Warning: Sur is still in pre-alpha and is hardly suitable for any use
+### Warning: Sur is still in pre-alpha and is not (yet) suitable for production use.
+It CAN be used for side projects and game jams if you're feeling a hint brave.

 Sur aims to be a minimalistic cross-language DSL for defining RPCs and channels.
 It's essentially a proto / grpc replacement for modern webstacks, with low